jju/jju.github.io/content/posts/220917-jimhornergrandprix2022.md

 date = '2022-09-17'
 description = 'riding after a kid' slug = 'jimhornergrandprix2022'
-tags = ['cx', 'races','argyll velodrome','jim horner','juventus']
+tags = ['cx', 'races','argyll velodrome','jim horner','juventus','race reports']
 title = 'jim horner grand prix 2022' draft = false
 +++

-My second race of the [2022 cyclocross season](../../bike/cxseason2022/) was presented by the Juventus Cycling Club at  the Argyll Velodrome.
+My second race of the [2022 cyclocross season](../cxseason2022/) was presented by the Juventus Cycling Club at  the Argyll Velodrome.
 Not in the velodrome itself, but the park surrounding it.
 When I was looking at the map in the preceding days I wasn't sure where the ups and downs and how it would work as a course.
 There was a toboggan hill.
 Were we going to have to up that?
 Down it?

 On the morning of the race I got there early enough for my preride to get a sense of things, but it was still very confusing what was going on between the tape, especially in a bunch of the back and forths.[^1] It was better in the race itself.